Applicable to Entuity v22.0 upwards

 - you will be unable to edit the individual URLs of the selected web apps.
 To edit these URLs, you will need to individually select and edit each web app.

-- if the selected web apps all share the same Certificate Expiry Polling setting, this will be reflected here (i.e., if the polling of all selected web apps are set to On, this switch will be set to On).
+- if the selected web apps all share the same Certificate Expiry Polling, Performance Polling, or other settings, this will be reflected here (i.e., if the polling of all selected web apps are set to On, this switch will be set to On).
 If the selected web apps are set to mixture of On and Off, this switch will be set to Off.

 - the Name field will display the name of the web apps if they all share the same name, or a '?' if they differ.